metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 })
 ```

 Both of them return the same result.
-However the first approach seems to be pure functional while the last one procedural.
+However the first approach seems to be pure functional while the second procedural.

 Both of them seems to satisfy conditions F-1 and F-2: stable interfaces, and input params kept unmodified.

-On the other hand only GraphQL seems to satisfy conditions F-3, F-4: Use no external information nor additional operations.
+Only GraphQL seems to satisfy conditions F-3, F-4: Use no external information nor additional operations.

-REST uses an external resource in `find(authors, ...)` inside an `app.get('/books', ...` call and performs the additional operation `const result=` when assembling the results.
+REST uses an external resource (`authors`) and performs an additional operation (`const result=`) during execution.

-## Finally
+## Summing up

 This thought-play can be easily called _speculation_.
 Indeed, it is speculation.
 It's goal is nothing to do with demonstrating scientifically if GraphQL follows the functional reactive pardigm.